isaacnewtonfx/CartoXAI/README.md

 **To run the main.py file**

-To execute the main.py file, the command prompt can be used as shown below.
+To execute the main.py file, the Command Prompt can be used as shown below.

-1. When using the default Python environment, open the Operating System command prompt and navigate to the Python program root folder.
+1. When using the default Python environment, open the Operating System Command Prompt application and navigate to the Python program root folder.
 Execute the command >> python main.py.
 Depending on the operating system and how the python interpreter is named, the command could be python3 main.py, especially on linux and mac systems where both Python 2 and 3 exist.
 3. When using a virtual environment, first activate the virtual environment, then navigate to the root folder.
 Execute the command >> python main.py